wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

 In this example, we will run the WASI module [as-echo](https://github.com/torch2424/as-echo), using `@wasmer/wasi`.

-The WASI module will echo "Hello World", and we will get the standard output from `/dev/stdout` using the `@wasmer/wasmfs` module.
+The WASI module receive the text string `"Hello World"` and echo it back via standard output `/dev/stdout` using the `@wasmer/wasmfs` module.

 This example will be run in the browser, bundled and served by [Parcel](https://parceljs.org/).

-However, `@wasmer/wasi` and `@wasmer/wasmfs` also work in Node, and the code examples from this guide can be used as a loose example, as long as the ES6 syntax is replaced with what would be the node equivalent.
+However, `@wasmer/wasi` and `@wasmer/wasmfs` also work in Node, and the code examples from this guide can be used as a loose example, as long as the ES6 syntax is replaced with the node equivalent coding.

 ## Initial Setup